DefactoSoftware/test_dispatch/guides/testing-with-test-dispatch.md

 ## Testing Links

-Links can also be dispatched and currently we can only do this by using TestSelector.
-For this `dispatch_link/3` can be used.
+Links can also be submitted and currently we can only do this by using TestSelector.
+For this `click_link/3` can be used.

 For this example we can take a posts show page on `/posts/1`